The City of Mobile takes action to prevent crime in neighborhood

 Jan 22nd, 2016

-"To continue on the pathway of becoming the safest city in America, we must utilize every strategy in our playbook," said Mayor Stimpson.
+MOBILE, Ala - The City of Mobile is taking action to circumvent crime in the Rosswood neighborhood following reports of multiple burglaries."To continue on the pathway of becoming the safest city in America, we must utilize every strategy in our playbook," said Mayor Stimpson.
 "Our citizens deserve to feel safe in their own homes."

 The City will temporarily close the South Richardson Drive entrance to the neighborhood, accessed via East Richardson Lane and Cottage Hill Road.
 The ultimate goal is to place an automated gate that could only be accessed by first responders addressing emergencies in the area.